Japanese Car Brands (manufacturer car companies, logos)

 Nissan Logo

-The full name of this car manufacturer is Nissan Motor Company.
-Since 1933, he has specialized in transport equipment, currently producing mass-market passenger cars.
-Its founders are Masujiro Hashimoto and Yoshisuke Aikawa, and its headquarters are located in Nishi-Ku City, Yokohama Prefecture.
-The name is formed from the merger of two stems – Nihon Sangyo.
-This is the name the company used to wear, and it received its current name from the abbreviation given to it at the Tokyo Stock Exchange.
-The automaker currently produces passenger cars under three brands: Nissan, Infiniti, and Datsun.
+The full name of this automobile manufacturer is Nissan Motor Company.
+Since 1933, it has specialized in producing transport equipment and currently produces mass-market passenger cars.
+Its founders are Masujiro Hashimoto and Yoshisuke Aikawa, and its headquarters are in Nishi-Ku, Yokohama Prefecture.
+The name is derived from the merger of two stems, Nihon Sangyo.
+This is the name the company used to have; its current name is the abbreviation assigned to it on the Tokyo Stock Exchange.
+Automakers produce passenger cars under three brands: Nissan, Infiniti, and Datsun.

 Mazda